Updated - 12 April 2021

 No high quality, long-term studies on the psychological impacts of suppressing normal puberty exist.
 When studies include controls, they show no significant benefits from blockers and highlight a risk of permanent negative impacts on cognitive function, and worsening body image (particularly in females).
 Other studies lack controls and include psychosocial support in the treatment protocol.
 This means we cannot attribute the results to blockers.

 Five of the intervention studies examining the psychological effects of blocking puberty in adolescents with gender dysphoria come from Vrije Universiteit in Amsterdam and the ACOG cohort.
-Another study (Costa et al., 2015) is from the Gender Identity Development Service (GIDS) at the Tavistock and Portman Trust in London and the Early Intervention Study cohort.
+Another two studies (Costa et al., 2015 and Carmichael et al., 2021) are from the Gender Identity Development Service (GIDS) at the Tavistock and Portman Trust in London and the Early Intervention Study (EIS) cohort.

 Results published in academic journals can reflect publication bias.
 It is sometimes necessary to look into the "grey" literature to gain a complete picture.
-Unpublished results from the GIDS board report are included for this reason (Carmichael, 2015; Biggs, 2000).
+Unpublished interim results from the EIS are included for this reason (Carmichael, 2015; Biggs, 2000).

 |Controlled||n||P||cognitive||body image||self-harm||mental health|